TAAL-GmbH/bsv-example/README.md

 This generates a private key and saves your newly generated WIF (Wallet Interchange Format) to a text file (wif.txt).
 It will also print out your address.

 The WIF will be used later.
-Now send some test coins to your address using the faucet website https://faucet.bitcoincloud.net
+Now send some test coins to your address using the faucet website https://faucet.bitcoincloud.net or https://witnessonchain.com/faucet/tbsv

 Now call write adding the text you want to write as another arguement.